rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 </form>

-Note that at this point, we do not really have a labelled parse tree.
+Note that at this point, we do not really have a labeled parse tree.
 The way to add it is the following.
 We first define `Apply` that can be applied at particular parse points.

 <form name='python_run_form'>